-Newspaper chain GateHouse buying Gannett, USA Today owner
+GateHouse, Gannett to merge for $1.4B, build newspaper giant

 “We’ve been hearing for years and years about the glories of cost efficiencies,” said Northeastern University professor Dan Kennedy, a proponent of local ownership for media outlets.
 But it’s unclear, based on past media mergers, whether those savings will benefit the papers, its employees or their readers, he said.

-He wonders whether combined companies make more or fewer cuts than they would have if they had remained separate, while finding money to pay off debts looms.
+He wonders whether combined companies make more or fewer cuts than they would have if they had remained separate.

 Several experts said they do not expect the Justice Department to have an issue with the deal, as the two companies have papers in different markets.
 The companies expect it to close this year.

 The combined company would take the Gannett name and keep its headquarters in Gannett’s current home of McLean, Virginia.
+GateHouse’s owner New Media is buying Gannett Co. for $12.06 a share in cash and stock.

 Consolidation is nothing new to either company.
 Gannett’s last big U.S. print purchase was in 2016, when it bought papers in the Journal Media Group chain for $280 million, including the Milwaukee Journal Sentinel and The Commercial Appeal in Memphis.
 Gannett also owns dailies in major cities such as the Detroit Free Press and Arizona Republic.